Veridise/veridise-docs/orca/user_guide/hints/by_example/hints.md

 The hint above has three assignments to make it run successfully.

 * `x` is assigned a random value between 100001 and MAX_UINT256 to satisfy `require(x > 100000)`.
-* `y` is assigned a random value between 0 and `x` to satisfy `require(y < x)`.
+* `y` is assigned a random value between 0 and `x-1` to satisfy `require(y < x)`.
 * `sender` is assigned to contract's owner to satisfy the `onlyOwner` requirement.

 Another way to write this hint would be to use `solve` expressions.
-This method invokes an SMT solver, so it is going to be slower to run but for complex cases, it might be useful.
-In the `solve` expressions, users can express constraints.
-The constraints are solved by an SMT solver and the expression returns the values to be used in assignment.
+In `solve` expressions, users can express constraints over a set of new free variables.
+Those free variables can be used in arithmetic and comparison constraints and passed to `len(x)` to reason about length of a free variable string or array.
+The constraints are solved by an SMT solver and the expression returns the values to be used in assignment as a tuple or a single value.

 For example, the hint above can also be expressed as: